broadinstitute/sparklespray/README.md

 Write service (reaper) which watches pods.
 On change, reconcile with tasks.
 * handle OOM case
 * handle FS exhausted case
+* handle missing nodes
 (Test script to exercise these is in examples/stress )

+* Missing support: detailed status
+Currently status just gives aggregate counts.
+Would be good to get job parameters and status for each job.

 * Missing support: un-claiming jobs when executing node goes away.
 Best solution would be to have a kubernetes process run somewhere which polls kube for active nodes and reconcile